damp

 Mould prevention is all about moisture control and air circulation.
 Here’s how to keep your home mould-free:

-Also, treat wooden surfaces with mould-resistant sealants and avoid leaving food waste out in the open.
+Also, treat wooden surfaces with mould-resistant sealants and avoid leaving food waste out in the open to make sure orange mould on wood never appears.

 Final Thoughts: Don’t Ignore That Orange Patch